Shooting by deputy leaves man dead, girlfriend charged, questions unanswered

 An official with the sheriff's office told CNN on Thursday: "We cannot make any statement at this time as this is an active and ongoing investigation.
 We would rather the facts come out of this case."

-CNN reached out to several police unions in the state, but have not reached any that say they are representing LaFleur.
+CNN reached out to several police unions in the state, but has not reached any that say they are representing LaFleur.

 What deputy said about that morning